Tech-at-DU/React-Redux-Tetris-Tutorial/P05-Arranging-the-Page/readme.md

 Now that You have a better sense of how grids work, let's define some styles to declare the main app container as a grid.
 This will layout it's children as grid items.

-Currently the app structure looks looks like this:
+Currently, the app structure looks like this:

 - div.App
  - header.App-header
  - div.grid-board
  - div.next-block
  - div.score-board

 You will declare `.App` as a grid container and define some grid areas.
 The areas are just strings, and we'll use the following names to represent the areas: